 Contact Me for sale inquiries please

-‘Mirroring’ (Collage, Acrylic and Oil on Canvas, 36X 48”)Double mother and child portraits that draw parallels between the artist and her mother.
-This double portrait was initially meant to tell the faded, sepia-toned story of her mother becoming a doctor and PHD while she had children with a war brewing in the background and an eventual escape to a then hungry and angered new Moscow.
-She is surrounded by dust, along with the ideologies of a socialist USSR.
+Double mother and child portraits that draw parallels between the artist and her mother.
+Tells the faded story of her mother becoming a doctor and PHD while she had children with a war brewing all around her and an eventual escape to a then hungry new Moscow.
+She is surrounded by dust from fires and the swept away ideologies of a socialist USSR.
 The mother and child to the right stand in the foreground only to fight new battles.

 Portrait of husband and wife.
 A play on the notion of public and private self is displayed within the composition, pose and repetitive linear background.
 3D flower overlay and collage reflect the way in which what a person consumes and creates can easily become their identifiers.
 Overall, warm tones fill the space and are juxtaposed against a rigid and removed pose and composition to indicate a private love.
 Collage textile prints combine the couples' ethnic backgrounds blending into one.

-iloveus_closeupCloseup displays newspaper clippings, academic writers authored by subject and 3D flowers made from torn fashion ads.
+Closeup displays newspaper clippings, academic writers authored by subject and 3D flowers made from torn fashion ads.